The Kingdom of God in Your Marriage?

 Whew!
 That narrows it down to a handful of men.

 Going back to the Old Testament priests.
 They had 3 main jobs and 1 over ruling act.
-The 3 jobs were: They were to minister, teach and pray.
+The 3 jobs were: To minister, teach, and pray.
 The over ruling act was to bless and never curse their group.
 Within these main jobs, there were specific jobs such as sacrificing animals, burning incense, taking care of the showbread, etc. These jobs no one else could do.
 Remember when King Saul took it upon himself to burn the incense offering before war and didn't wait for Samuel?
-God was very upset and took away the right of Jonathon being the next King.
+God was very upset and took away the right of Jonathon (Saul's son) to being the next King.

 So now that you are knowledgable about priestly things, I can hear you wondering how this relates to your marriage.

-Knowing who you are is essential as you function in your marriage.
+Knowing who God is and being in relationship with Him will help you understand who you are so you can function well in your marriage.
 Your identity is a royal priest in the order of Melchizedek which is a spiritual line from the King of Righteousness and Peace.

-Your role is to bless your spouse, minister to them, teach them about the Bible and pray for them.
+While the Kingdom of Heaven is not a place but is of power (1 Corinthians 4:20) and can be powerful in different situations, your role in marriage is to bless your spouse, minister to them, teach them about the Bible and pray for them.
 The same jobs as Old Testament priests just under a new covenant.